adrienpeiffer/odoo-box/README.md

 To remove all pull request is installed on an instance.
 You have to reload this instance :

-* vagrant ssh -c "./reload-instance.sh INSTANCE_NUMBER"
+* vagrant ssh -c "./reload-instance.sh INSTANCE_VERSION"

 WARNING : Don't forget to stop and start instance after this operation